5mehulhelp5/magento2-smile-custom-entity-seo/README.md

 ## License

 This module is licensed under the Open Software License ("OSL") v3.0.
+See the [LICENSE.txt](LICENSE.txt) file for details.